exercism/lines-of-code-counter/README.md

 ## Implementation

-As we only want to count the LoC of files the student wrote, we ignore:
+By default, we'll only count LoC in the files the student submitted.

-- Test files (the `files.test` array in the exercise `.meta/config.json` file)
-- Editor files (the `files.editor` array in the exercise `.meta/config.json` file)
-- Example files (the `files.example` array in the exercise `.meta/config.json` file)
-- Exemplar files (the `files.exemplar` array in the exercise `.meta/config.json` file)
-- Files in hidden directories (e.g. `.docs/instructions.md` or `.meta/config.json`)

-The actual counting of the LoC is done using the [tokei](https://github.com/XAMPPRocky/tokei) tool, which is both extremely fast and [supports many languages](https://github.com/XAMPPRocky/tokei#supported-languages).

-## Default configuration

-The default configuration only counts the LoC of _solution files_ (the `files.solution` array in the exercise `.meta/config.json` file).

-While this does indeed exclude the above-mentioned files, it doesn't work well for:
+Should the student also submit one of the test files, we'll ignore those.

+While this works well for almost any submission, it doesn't work for older solutions that used a different test naming scheme.
+TODO: expand

 - Old solutions which files were named differently
 - Solutions where the student added additional files